Medicaid Continuous Coverage Glossary

-Appeal rights are provided with any decision made about Medical Assistance (MA) coverage.
-MA recipients have the right to ask for a hearing to appeal a decision that affects their MA benefits.
+Appeal rights are provided with any decision made about Medicaid (also known as Medical Assistance (MA) in Pennsylvania) coverage.
+Medicaid recipients have the right to ask for a hearing to appeal a decision that affects their Medicaid benefits.
 Information about how to appeal is included with all notices from us.

 An automatic renewal occurs when our eligibility system uses information from electronic data sources to renew MA without requiring the recipient to provide their renewal packet.
 If we cannot renew MA with electronic data sources, we will mail a renewal packet.
 A mailed renewal packet MUST be completed, signed and returned to us for us to determine if MA can be continued.

-Children's Health Insurance Program (CHIP) provides health coverage to children and teens (age 18 and under) who do not have health insurance and are not eligible for or already getting MA.
+Children's Health Insurance Program (CHIP) provides health coverage to children and teens (age 19 and under) who do not have health insurance and are not eligible for or already receiving Medicaid.
 CHIP offers high quality, affordable coverage on three tiers based on family income: full cost, low cost, and free.
 CHIP provides eligible children with health services such as medical, dental, vision, and behavioral health.

 COMPASS is the Department of Human Services' (DHS') online portal to access many of Pennsylvania's health and human services benefits.
 COMPASS allows users to learn about benefits and see if they qualify.
 People can also apply for, renew, and manage benefits.